Flamboyant Chinese princeling falls from grace

 "There are many people who have poured filth on Chongqing, including pouring filth on me and my family, even talking about my son studying abroad and driving a red Ferrari -- utter nonsense -- and I feel outraged.
 Utter nonsense," he told reporters last week.

-While wooing investors, Bo also envisioned low-cost housing for rural poor and migrant laborers, designed to appeal to President Hu Jintao's goal of creating a "harmonious society".
+While wooing investors, Bo also envisioned low-cost housing for rural poor and migrant labourers, designed to appeal to President Hu Jintao's goal of creating a "harmonious society".

 He called his vision "Peaceful Chongqing."
 It included text messages with Maoist slogans, singing old-style revolutionary songs by civil servants, who also had to adopt poor families and staff petition offices where citizens can complain.